Tyler Naquin

-Tyler Wesley Naquin (/ˈnɒkæn/ NOK-an; born April 24, 1991) is an American professional baseball outfielder in the Milwaukee Brewers organization.
-He has played in Major League Baseball (MLB) for the Cleveland Indians, Cincinnati Reds and New York Mets.
+Tyler Wesley Naquin (/ˈnɒkæn/ NOK-an; born April 24, 1991) is an American professional baseball pitcher and outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cleveland Indians, Cincinnati Reds, New York Mets, and Chicago White Sox.
+He made his MLB debut in 2016.
 Prior to playing professionally, Naquin played college baseball for the Texas A&M Aggies.
+Originally an outfielder, Naquin transitioned to a pitcher prior to the 2025 season.

 Early life and amateur career

 Naquin attended Klein Collins High School in unincorporated Harris County, Texas, where he played for the school's baseball team.
 He lettered in baseball for three years.
 He was twice honored as All-State, three times honored as All-District, and three times named All-Greater Houston.
 Naquin grew up a Houston Astros fan.

 The Baltimore Orioles selected Naquin in the 33rd round of the 2009 Major League Baseball draft.
 After considering signing with the Orioles, Naquin decided to enroll at Texas A&M University, to play college baseball for the Texas A&M Aggies baseball team.
 Naquin was named the Big 12 Conference Baseball Player of the Year in 2011.